ataraxie/e4-framework/README.md

 # E4 - The enjoyable performance testing framework

-**NOTE:** The Github repository is not only a mirror of the Bitbucket repository!
+**NOTE: The Github repository is now only a mirror of the Bitbucket repository!**

 E4 is intended for performance and scale testing web applications with arbitrarily many browser agents running on arbitrarily many "worker nodes" around the globe.